wren-lang/wren/doc/site/method-calls.markdown

 or missing arguments, Wren just treats them as different methods that you can implement separately.

-## Prefix Operators
+## Setters

-Wren has mostly the same operators you know and love from C, with the same precedence and associativity.
-These operators are prefix (they come before their operand):
+Modifying a public property of some object looks like you expect:

     :::wren
+    point.x = 123

+You can probably guess by now, but again this is just another special syntax for a regular method call.
+The semantics for the above are "invoke the `x=` method on `point`, passing `123` as an argument."

+## Operators

+Wren has most of the same operators you know and love from C and friends, with the same precedence and associativity.
+They are listed here because they are just a special syntax for regular method calls.

+Wren has a few prefix operators:

+    :::wren
     ! ~ -

-Semantically, these operators are just method calls on their operand.
-An expression like `!possible` just means "call the `!` on `possible`".
+They are just method calls on the operand without any other arguments.
+An expression like `!possible` just means "call the `!` method on `possible`".

-### Infix Operators

 These operators are infix (they have operands on either side):